mdn/curriculum/curriculum/2-extensions/7-a-practical-understanding-of-javascript-frameworks.md

 >
 > - Students are strongly encouraged to start building apps with 2-3 popular frameworks to get a practical understanding of how they do things and idea of the differences between them.
 >
-> - Advanced and/or framework-specific features can be learned as part of the student’s constant learning.
+> - Advanced and/or framework-specific features can be learned as part of the student's constant learning.